TyroneKong/Book-Worm/README.md

 Server PORT is 5150

 ## Next Steps
-* Will be adding google places to map to allow users locate nearest bookstore
+* Will be adding google places to map to allow users to locate nearest bookstore
 * Will be adding chat feature to allow users who are logged in to chat with each other to discuss books.